mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Sender:
 : An endpoint that sends media in RTP packets and may send or receive RTCP packets.

+Stream:
+: The term "stream" is ambiguous.
+Without a qualifier, "stream" could refer to a QUIC STREAM frame, as defined in {{!RFC9000}}, or a series of QUIC STREAM frames in a single stream, or a series of RTP packets encapsulated in QUIC STREAM frames.
+If not explicitly qualified, the term "STREAM" in this document refers to a QUIC STREAM frame, and "stream" in this document refers to one or more RTP packets encapsulated in QUIC STREAM frames.
+This document also uses the term "RoQ stream" as a short form of "one or more RTP packets encapsulated in QUIC STREAM frames".

 Packet diagrams in this document use the format defined in {{Section 1.3 of RFC9000}} to illustrate the order and size of fields.